guildai/guild.ai/pages/docs/tutorials/train-and-predict-with-cloudml.md

   --label cloud-1000
 ```

+Review the operation flag values and press `ENTER` to begin training.

 The `cloudml-train` operation is otherwise identical to the `train`
 operation, but it's run remotely on Cloud ML rather than locally.
 The
 command needs `bucket` to know where to create the Cloud ML job.